metaodi/GFTPrototype/README.md

 The goal of this project is to create a prototype application based on Google Fusion Tables and show how use cases of current WebGIS solutions could be implemented using this alternative technology.

 # Further information
-For further information about the project, issue tracker, roadmap etc. please visit our [project management tool Redmine](http://redmine.rdmr.ch)
+For further information about the project, issue tracker, roadmap etc. please visit our [project management tool Redmine](http://redmine.rdmr.ch) or our [continious integration server Jenkins](http://jenkins.rdmr.ch:8080).